 As discussed in the blog about Anxiety, the intensity of any one of the three negative Emotions can be represented as ranging on a scale from 1 to 100.
-To continue applying this same principle to Depression, at a very low or zero level of Depression you would not only feel very little sadness.
-As with Anxiety, at such a low level of depression you would not even have much sense of being human.
+To continue applying this same principle to Depression, at a very low or 0% level of Depression one would not feel very little sadness.
+As with Anxiety, at such a low level of depression a person would not even have much sense of being human.
 An unknown psychological reality is that Depression is a necessary feeling whose potential exists in everyone because it is the natural human reaction to LOSS.
-And we all know from personal experience that LOSS is an inevitable fact of the human condition because human life can never take its course without continual gain and LOSS!
-In fact, nature gives humans their unique, spontaneous reaction to LOSS – tears of sadness – that does not occur in any other animals.
-For example, as babies we latch onto the breast or bottle, and cry if we lose of our source of nourishment.
-Or, we become attached to a stuffed toy and inconsolable if we have to give it up.
-Later we go through life gaining and losing whatever we love or invest our feelings in, such as our possessions, the people around us, our youth, our beauty, our familiar home.
-So although it is an uncomfortable and undesirable negative Emotion, Depression must be present in all human beings because the experience of LOSS is universal.
-The numerous LOSSES we must endure in our physical world, and the essential associated feeling of Depression, absolutely must go hand in hand.
+And we all know from personal experience that LOSS is an inevitable fact of the human condition because human life can never take its course without continual gains and LOSSES.
+In fact, nature gives humans their unique reaction to LOSS, tears of sadness, something that does not occur in other animals.
+For example, as babies we latch onto the breast or bottle, and become saddened and cry if we lose of our source of nourishment.
+Or, we become attached to a stuffed toy and are inconsolable if we have to give it up.
+Later we go through life gaining and losing whatever we love or invest our feelings in, such as the people around us, our possessions, our youth, our beauty, our familiar home, etc. So although it is an uncomfortable and undesirable negative Emotion, all human beings must experience Depression because LOSS is universal.
+The numerous LOSSES we must endure in our physical world, and the essential associated feelings of Depression, absolutely must go hand in hand.
+Therefore, just as with Anxiety, less than 65 or 70% Depression is probably not possible in human experience.

 Moreover, as important features of human experience, also unrecognized in the study of psychology is the fact that LOSS and Depression build empathy, sympathy and compassion in us.
 For although LOSS may seem earth-shattering in childhood, over time it is only through experiencing and mastering our own LOSSES that we learn to sympathize and empathize with the LOSSES of others.
-In other words, if you don’t know how it feels to go through your own LOSSES, never experience the associated Depression yourself OR never overcome and emotionally work out and integrate your own losses and depression deeply and completely, you cannot appreciate the LOSSES and Depression of others.
+In other words, if you don’t know how it feels to go through your own LOSSES, never experience the associated Depression yourself OR never overcome, emotionally work out and integrate your own LOSSES and Depression deeply and completely, you cannot appreciate the LOSSES and Depression of others.

 It is only through experiencing the sadness or Depression that comes with LOSS ourselves